nicoloval/mbch/content/posts/lnlr.md

     - Marlon James

 ---
-# Status
+# Status: Letto
-Letto!

 ## Pensieri
-Lord of the rings but everyone is lying, all the time
+Lord of the rings but everyone is lying, all the time.
+It is as cool as it sounds.